staffanm/ferenda/doc/intro.rst

 * Uses caches and dependency management to avoid performing the same work over and over.
-* Once documents are downloaded and structured, you get a usable web site with API, Atom feeds and search for free *(Note: API functionality not yet implemented)*.
+* Once documents are downloaded and structured, you get a usable web site with API, Atom feeds and search for free.
-* Web site generation can create a set of static HTML pages for offline use (though you lose search and API functionality).
+* Web site generation can create a set of static HTML pages for offline use.
-* Pull in commentary for documents from other sources *(Note: you'll have to do most of this work yourself)*.
-* Create topic hubs / keyword pages for document from multiple collections *(Note: remains undocumented)*.

 Next step
 ---------